-Instructions for Forms CT-3-S-A, CT-3-S-A/ATT, and CT-3-S-A/B New York S Corporation Combined Franchise Tax Return, Schedules A, B, and C, and Combined Group Detail Spreadsheet Tax Law - Article 9-A
+Instructions for Forms CT-3-S-A, CT-3-S-A/ATT, and CT-3-S-A/B CT-3-S-A-I New York S Corporation Countries CT-3-S-A/ATT, and CT-3-S-A/B New York S Corporation Combined Franchise Tax Return.
+Schedules A, B, and C, and Combined Group Detail Spreadsheet

 Table of contents

-Р age number
+Page

+New for 2002 1

+Who must file 1

-1 Who must file 2
+Who must file Form CT-3-S-A

-2 Which forms to file 2
+Which forms to file 2

-3 Other forms you may require 2
+Other forms you may need to file

-4 When to file 3
+When to file

-Extension 3

-5 Where to file 3
+Where to file 3

-6 Other forms and taxes that may apply to you 3
+Penalties and interest 4

+Is this an amended return?
+4

+Are you terminating your business?

+Reporting period

-7 Overview of corporation franchise tax 3
+Overview of corporation franchise tax

-8 Penalties and interest 3

-9 Termination of business 4

-10 Reminders 4
+How to fill out your tax return

-11 Line instructions for Forms CT-3-S-A and CT-3-S-A/B 5
+Line instructions for Form CT-3-S-A and CT-3-S-A/B

-12 Line instructions for Form CT-3-S-A/ATT 17
+Line instructions for Form CT-3-S-A/ATT -

+Need help?
+24